Skip to content

 results = []

-if cost_groupby_key_input == 1:
+if cost_groupby_key_input == "LINKED_ACCOUNT-With-SERVICE":

 _account_cost_usage = _ce_client.get_cost_and_usage(

-Granularity="MONTHLY",
+# Granularity="MONTHLY",

 Metrics=["UnblendedCost"],

-{"Type": "DIMENSION", "Key": "LINKED_ACCOUNT"}
+{"Type": "DIMENSION", "Key": "LINKED_ACCOUNT"},

 ],